 The following behaviors are prohibited:- Failing to show appropriate identification to a University official upon request.
 Students must carry their University identification with them at all times when on University property or at University functions

-- Falsely identifying oneself or
+- Falsely identifying oneself or others.

-- Possession, production, or distribution of false identification cards, or materials to fabricate Any false identification cards found to be in the possession of students or guests will be confiscated and destroyed and may result in a citation from law enforcement.
+- Possession, production, or distribution of false identification cards, or materials to fabricate such.
+Any false identification cards found to be in the possession of students or guests will be confiscated and destroyed and may result in a citation from law enforcement.

 Illegal/Controlled Substances